ally93/Wheeler-Dealer/README.md

 ### Approach for sales microservice

--Django is used to build the backend model, views and urls for sales microservice -settings- Linked the django app and project and cors -Models consist of AutomobileVO, SalesPerson, Customer, SalesRecord -Registered models in the admin.py
+- Django is used to build the backend model, views and urls for sales microservice
+- settings - Linked the django app and project and cors
+- Models consist of AutomobileVO, SalesPerson, Customer, SalesRecord
+- Registered models in the admin.py
--Views , utilized restful api (POST, GET, DELETE, PUT) -URLS linking paths from both the app and project -Ensured the correct polling of data
+- Views utilized restful api (POST, GET, DELETE, PUT)
+- URLS linking paths from both the app and project
+- Ensured the correct polling of data

+<p>&nbsp;</p>

 ## Service microservice
 The service microservice is responsible for handling and keeping track of service appointments.
 The service allows you to create technicians and service appointments, and view lists of unfinished appointments and the appointment history for specific automobiles via their VIN number.